Gas Leaf Blower Ban in US States and Cities

 • San Anselmo: Gas-powered leaf blowers prohibited

-• Santa Cruz: Gas-powered leaf blowers prohibited
+• Santa Cruz: Gas-powered leaf blowers are prohibited

 • St. Helena: Gas-powered leaf blowers prohibited

-• Town of Yountville – bans gas powered leaf blowers effective July 1, 2021.
+• Town of Yountville – bans gas-powered leaf blowers effective July 1, 2021.

 Colorado

 Gas-powered lawn equipment, such as leaf blowers, have raised environmental concerns in Colorado in recent years.
-Cities like Denver and Boulder have taken steps to restrict the use of these devices in public areas and government operations, however, the state has not imposed a complete ban.
+Cities like Denver and Boulder have taken steps to restrict the use of these devices in public areas and government operations.
+However, the state has not imposed a complete ban.

 The state’s regulatory focus is primarily on the local level, with discussions ongoing in various municipalities.

-• Aspen: Gas-powered leaf blowers prohibited
+• Aspen: Gas-powered leaf blowers are prohibited

 • Boulder: Considering a phased ban on gas leaf blowers due to noise and environmental concerns.